CPSC-1517/Take-Home-Exercises-May-2023-E01/Exercises/Exercise1/ReadMe.md

 > This is the first of a set of exercises that follow the evolution of a program to manage trains.
 This set is cumulative and will build upon previous exercises.

+## Objectives

+This exercise will allow you to demonstrate:

+- your ability to read and interpret a class diagram
+- implement a coded class based on a class diagram and set of specifications
+- implement validation within a class given a set of specifications
+- use unit testing to vertify the coded class is valid
+- use of a common set of methods for validation

 ## Overview

 Your task is to generate a set of simple data types to represent the primary objects for managing trains.